 For the wedding, again, I scoured footage to find a good match.
 Finally I chose Jake Weisler Films.
 I had never worked with him before and—due to my film schedule in the short time before the wedding—did not actually meet him in person for the first time until the wedding day!
 That was a bit risky, but we had a solid recommendation (from Kelley McCormick, mom of my film brother Kenny Holland) and lots of great examples on his site.
 So, I made the choice!

 Jake was 100% professional.
-He was responsive, on time, prepared, calm with myriad personalities.
+He was responsive, on time, prepared, calm with the myriad personalities involved in a wedding party.
 He was fun to work with, created fun moments for our bridal party, and was still unobtrusive while getting footage of intimate moments.
 He had great ideas and artistic skill and also listened to what we wanted.
 He was so flexible and went out of his way to make this video exactly what we hoped for!

 The video will be released tomorrow.
 It is perfect!
 We are thrilled.
-I have already worked with Jake on another project (a music video he produced for another artist) and would love to work with him again.
-And
+I have already worked with Jake on another project (a music video he produced for another artist) and would love to work with him again